mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/css_selector_page_template/index.md

 ## Accessibility concerns

-Optionally, warn of any potential accessibility concerns that exist with using this selector, and how to work around them.
+Optionally, warn of any potential accessibility concerns with using this selector and how to work around them.
-Remove this section if there are none to list.
+Remove this section if there is no list.

 ## Specifications

-{{Specifications}}
+`\{{Specifications}}`

+_To use this macro, remove the backticks and backslash in the markdown file._

 ## Browser compatibility

-{{Compat}}
+`\{{Compat}}`

+_To use this macro, remove the backticks and backslash in the markdown file._

 ## See also